testtesttesttest45/singapore_lottery_ledger/readme.md

 1. Download the Windows installer <a href="https://github.com/testtesttesttest45/singapore_lottery_ledger/releases/download/v1/singapore_lottery_ledger.exe" download>here</a>.

 ### Web Browsers
-Access the application directly from your web browser <a href="https://singapore-lottery-ledger-dev-qhcc.2.sg-1.fl0.io" target="_blank">here</a>.
+Access the application directly from your web browser <a href="https://singapore-lottery-ledger.onrender.com/" target="_blank">here</a>.
 No installation required.

 ## Documentation
-A comprehensive guide and detailed documentation are available in `documentation.docx` within this repository.
+A comprehensive guide and detailed documentation are available in `documentation.docx` which can be found in the Releases.
 This includes:
 - Installation instructions across all platforms
 - User guide
 - Environment setup